puspadip12/Data-copy/README.md

 - `writeFile` function: This function is called when the content has been successfully written to `copy.txt`.
 It reports any errors encountered during the write operation.

-- `unlink` method: This method is used to delete the original `text.txt` file and report whether the deletion was successful or if any errors occurred.
+- `unlink` method: This method is used to delete the original `text1.txt` file and report whether the deletion was successful or if any errors occurred.

 ## Implementation